robinrodricks/FluentListView/README.md

 So, we would configure our second column like this: AspectName: “LastPlayed”, AspectToStringFormat: “{0:d}”.

-Put it all together and what have you got?[¶](#put-it-all-together-and-what-have-you-got "Permalink to this headline")
+Put it all together and what have you got?
 ----------------------------------------------------------------------------------------------------------------------

 Our third column is to display the GetSizeInMb aspect.
 We’d like this to put commas into its string representation, so we would configure it like this: AspectName: “GetSizeInMb”, AspectToStringFormat: “{0:#,##0.0}”.